How to Choose a Kindergarten in Singapore (2026)

 4. Class Size and Ratios

 Smaller class sizes generally lead to better outcomes because each child gets more individual attention.
-ECDA mandates a maximum of 1:20 for K1-K2, but many centres offer better ratios.
+ECDA mandates a maximum of 1:20 for K1-K2, but many centres do better than this.

-Ask: "What is the actual class size, and how many adults are in each classroom?"
-A class of 16 with a teacher and an assistant (1:8 ratio) is significantly different from a class of 20 with one teacher (1:20 ratio).
+Ask specifically: "What is the actual class size, and how many adults are in each classroom?"
+A class of 16 with a teacher and an assistant is a fundamentally different experience from a class of 20 with one teacher alone.
+These numbers matter for real.

 5. Communication with Parents